Visit TalkTalk

 MP3

 This is an audio file format which uses compression software to make the file size smaller without significant reduction in quality.
-It is a common file format for sharing music files on the internet.
+It used to a common file format for sharing music files on the internet, before streaming became popular.

 Phishing